DURAARK/duraark-metadata/README.md

 ### Installation Steps

-On the host you want to deploy the service execute the following simple steps (assuming that Docker and Docker Compose are installed and working):
+On the host you want to deploy the service execute the following steps (assuming that Docker and Docker Compose are installed and working):

 ```js
 > git clone https://github.com/DURAARK/duraark-metadata.git